 Hotspot Shield is easy on the wallet but doesn’t skimp on its service.
 It has amassed a sizable network of over 3,000 servers, and you can get an IP address from one of more than 70 countries, including Australia.
 The service is fast, secure, and great for unblocking.

 If you like to stream, you can use Hotspot Shield to access your favorite geo-restricted services.
-The easy-to-use apps make it quick and simple to switch between servers so you can conveniently unlock content from Australia or across the globe.
+The easy-to-use software makes it quick and simple to switch between servers so you can conveniently unlock content from Australia or across the globe.

 This service employs the use of robust encryption protection on its own proprietary protocol, dubbed Catapult Hydra.
 You also get perfect forward secrecy, protection against DNS leaks, and a desktop kill switch (for Windows).
 IP addresses are stored in encrypted form while you’re connected, but they’re deleted as soon as the session ends.
 No personally identifiable information is stored beyond that.